FC Stade Nyonnais

 FC Stade Nyonnais is an association football club based in the town of Nyon, Switzerland.
-The team currently competes in the Promotion League, the third tier of the Swiss football league system and plays its home matches at Stade de Colovray, where it has been since 1991.
+The team currently competes in the Challenge League, the second tier of the Swiss football league system and plays its home matches at Stade de Colovray, where it has been since 1991.
 Founded in 1905, it is nicknamed the "jaune et noir" (which translates to "yellow and black") and affiliated to the Vaud Cantonal Football Association.

 History

 FC Stade Nyonnais was founded in 1905 by then-teenagers Oscar Aeby, Edmond Delay, Emile Aeby and Pierre Robin as Bluet.
 Football was rapidly popularising in Nyon and Switzerland at the start of the 20th Century and the club was one of many emerging football teams in the town along with FC Nyon (who were the first club in Nyon), Fortuna Nyon, Nyon-Sport, Nyon FC, and Rive.
 They initially played their home games at a courtyard of a local Catholic church in Nyon.
 The pitch dimensions, however, did not meet requirements and they therefore relocated to Place Perdtemps (now converted into a car park) in 1906.
 Their stay there ended swiftly as the local authorities took issue with allowing a group of boys (their oldest player was 18 at the time) playing football in a public space.
 The club played their first 4 seasons in the Coup de Léman; a competition created by FC Nyon in which all clubs in Romandy competed in.
 After undergoing several name changes, the club had eventually settled on FC Stade Nyonnais by 1907.
 2 years later, Stade Nyonnais were admitted to the Association Cantonale Vaudoise de Football; the regional football association of the Vaud canton in which Nyon is located.
 The club competed in the second tier of the competition and proceeded to win their first title when they were crowned champions of the division in 1910.
 Les Nyonnais, as they are often referred as, joined the Swiss Football Association in 1918 following the end of World War I.

 By 1924, the club moved away from Place Perdtemps and began to play their matches at a newly built ground in Marens, Nyon (the land is now in use by local secondary school Ecole Secondaire de Nyon-Marens).
 In 1925, the team earned promotion to the second tier of Swiss football after being crowned regional champions of Romandy (French-speaking region of Switzerland) and would proceed to remain in the league for the subsequent six years.
 The same year, they competed in the inaugural Swiss Cup tournament in which they reached the round of 16.
 In 1926, Jean Wirz, who was elected Stade Nyonnais president the following decade, formed a youth academy for the club.